ArkapratimDas0707/PROJECTS/Reliance_README.txt

 - Successfully built an ensemble model combining LSTM and GRU with Attention.

 ## 🌟 Future Improvements
+- Experiment with higher number of epochs if apprpriate hardware is available.
 - Add future price prediction using rolling window mechanism.
 - Add more features that might affect stock prices.
 - Add sentiment analysis based on news data.